TomDotCom4/PvZMoneyFarmAHK/README.md

 - Purchase the Gold Magnet for $3000 from Crazy Dave's Twiddydinkies.
 - Purchase the Gloom Shroom for $7500 from Crazy Dave's Twiddydinkies.
 - Purchase the 9th seed slot for $20000 from Crazy Dave's Twiddydinkies.
-  - Total price for what you need is $29500 coins.
+  - Total price for the above is $30500 coins.
 This can be unlocked with relatively little effort if you save your coins up effectively until you unlock the Last Stand             minigame.

 # SCRIPT REQUIREMENTS